 - COVID-19 is still out there.
 Play it safe. - All businesses can operate if they can do so safely.
-Alternative ways of working are still encouraged where possible. - Talk with your workers to identify risks and ways to manage them. - Ask everyone, workers, contractors and customers, with cold or flu-like symptoms to stay away from your premises. - Keep groups1 of customers at least 1 metre apart, or 2 metres for retail businesses. - Keep contact tracing records of anyone who will have close interaction for example workers, contractors or customers.
-Retail businesses are not required to keep contact tracing records. - Reduce the number of shared surfaces, and regularly disinfect them. - Wash your hands.
+Alternative ways of working are still encouraged where possible. - Talk with your workers to identify risks and ways to manage them.

+- Ask everyone workers, contractors and customers with cold or flu-like symptoms to stay away from your premises. - Keep individuals and/or groups of customers at least 2 metres apart where so far as is reasonably practicable. - Keep contact tracing records of anyone over 12 years of age who enters your business (for example workers, contractors or customers). - Face Coverings: At Level 2, wearing a face covering is compulsory for all employees working in public-facing roles.
+Face coverings are not compulsory for all businesses; however, current health guidance is that the use of face coverings is highly recommended. - Reduce the number of shared surfaces, and regularly disinfect them. - Wash your hands.
 Wash your hands.
 Wash your hands.